 Umm Al Qura is Arabic for “Mother of All Settlements.”

-6. Nowadays it is called Makkah Al Mukarramah.
+6. Another fact about Mecca: Nowadays it is called Makkah Al Mukarramah.

 This literally translates to “Makkah The Honored.”

-7. While Madinah is known as the city of the Prophet (PBUH), it is Makkah where he spent much of his life.
+7. While Madinah is known as the city of the Prophet (peace be upon him), it is Makkah where he spent much of his life.

 The Prophet spent around 50 years of his life in Makkah.